 Current 2021 Residential Realty Market Condition

-The insurance markets continue to take aggressive steps towards addressing the residential realty market’s adverse loss experience.
-Residential reality risks as a whole continue to suffer ever-increasing losses with the primary type of losses being water-related.
-The insurance marketplace implementing two strategies to hopefully bring some more stability to the marketplace.
-These strategies are to increase premiums and limit the capacity of values insured.
-If insurance companies were not to implement these strategies, they would have little option other than to stop insuring residential realty all together.
+The insurance markets continue to take aggressive steps toward addressing the residential realty market’s adverse loss experience.
+Residential reality risks continue to suffer ever-increasing losses, with the primary type being water-related.
+The insurance marketplace is implementing two strategies to bring more stability to the market hopefully.
+These strategies are to increase premiums and limit the value insured’s capacity.
+If insurance companies did not implement these strategies, they would have little option other than to stop insuring residential realty altogether.

-The insurance markets are also taking stronger action on high-value condos with numerous units.
-Typically these properties have a higher likelihood for loss, and when one does occur, the value of the loss can be more substantial as more units may be affected.
-Condos continue to have the highest probability of loss, with losses affecting over 30%of the properties.
+The insurance markets are also taking more decisive action on high-value condos with numerous units.
+Typically these properties have a higher likelihood of loss, and when one does occur, the value of the loss can be more substantial as more units may be affected.
+Condos continue to have the highest probability of failure, with losses affecting over 30%of properties.

 What Can Condo Corporations Do?

 We recommend that condo corporations invest in effective loss prevention measures, respond to previous risk improvement recommendations, and establish a water damage mitigation plan.
-We’ve observed that many losses could have been eliminated or reduced by improved general maintenance.
+We’ve observed that improved general maintenance could have eliminated or reduced many losses.
 Typically, bylaws transfer ongoing maintenance responsibility to the unit owner, which leaves the condo corporation at risk.
 Proactive action by condo corporations has proven to reduce the likelihood and severity of losses.
-Many plumbing and heating companies are now providing loss prevention inspections and reports to condo corporations.
+Many plumbing and heating companies now provide loss prevention inspections and reports to condo corporations.